-In order to become eligible to use equipment in the AggieFab, the user must go through the following training procedures prior to usage.
+In order to become eligible to use the equipment in AggieFab, the user must go through the following training procedures.

-4.1 Trainer
+4.1 Trainers

-- Each cleanroom equipment has at least one or more designated trainer.
-The list can be found on the AggieFab website under the "Training" tab. - Trainers are authorized to check-off trainees on that particular equipment upon completion of required training sessions. - The name and contact info for authorized users and trainers are posted next to the equipment.
+- Each piece of cleanroom equipment has one or more designated trainers.
+The list of trainers can be found on the AggieFab website under the "Training" tab. - The trainers are divided into 2 groups: those who can provide the initial 1 or 2 training sessions and those who are authorized to do the final check-off training.